kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 sh: locale: not found

-WARNING: enabling "trust" authentication for local connections You can change this by editing pg_hba.conf or using the option -A, or --auth-local and --auth-host, the next time you run initdb.
+WARNING: enabling "trust" authentication for local connections You can change this by editing ms_hba.conf or using the option -A, or --auth-local and --auth-host, the next time you run initdb.
 ALTER ROLE
 /scripts/primary/start.sh: ignoring /var/initdb/*